jorge-allende/DesktopCleaner/README.md

 ## How It Works

+### One-Time Cleanup:
-1. The script scans the files on your desktop.
+- The script scans your desktop for files.
-2. It categorizes the files based on their extensions or filenames.
+- It categorizes the files based on their extensions or filenames.
-3. It creates the required folders (if not already present) and moves files accordingly.
+- It creates folders if they don’t already exist.
-4. Logs actions to the terminal (e.g., `Moved example.jpg to Images`).
+- It moves files into the appropriate folders and logs actions to the terminal.

+### Scheduled Automation:
+- You can automate the script using:
+  - **Cron** (Linux/macOS): Schedule it to run daily at a specific time.
+  - **Task Scheduler** (Windows): Set it up to run daily at a specific time.